cp3402-students/cp3402-2021-site-cp3402-2021-group10/theme.md

 <br>

 ### Editing theme content
 All content is stored in the WordPress XML file.
-Edit the website via **Dashboard > Pages > Edit**, then export the XML file.
+Edit the website via **Dashboard > Pages > Edit**, then export the XML file and import to desired site.
 <br>